Subroto823/dsa-js/data-structures/queue/README.md

 ## What is a Queue?
-A **Queue** is a linear data structure that follows the First In First Out (FIFO) principle. the first element inserted into the queue is first element to be removed It is used for managing data where the order of processing matters, such as task scheduling and data buffering.
+A **Queue** is a linear data structure that follows the First In First Out (FIFO) principle.
+The first element inserted into the queue is first element to be removed It is used for managing data where the order of processing matters, such as task scheduling and data buffering.

 ## Queue Operations